webforj/webforj-documentation/docs/_annotations/supported_annotations.md

 |`@Link`| Sets one or more links to be injected into the application, such as font links. |

 <br/>
 Annotations should be placed before class, method and field declarations.
-The following code snippet is an example of how to use the above annotations in the DWCJ:
+The following code snippet is an example of how to use the above annotations in ebforj:

 ```java
 @AppTitle("My app title")